Sandhiya-0409/Store-Annual-Report/README.md

 Vrinda store wants to create an annual sales report for 2022.
 So that, Vrinda can understand their customers and grow more sales.

 # Summary
-- Compare the sales and orders using single chart.
+- Comparing the sales and orders using single chart.
 - Which month got the highest sales and orders?
 - Who purchased more men or women?
 - What are different order status?